 Reconstruction of the Deformed and Ischemic Charcot Foot

-The Story of TTT & Ilizarov Technique in Diabetic Foot Charcot Disease
+The Story of TTT and Ilizarov Technique in Diabetic Foot Charcot Management

 Alan Y. Yan, MD, serves as Chief Foot Ankle Surgeon and Director of the Sanford Limb Preservation Center at University of South Dakota, Sioux Falls in South Dakota.
 He previously held positions as Assistant Professor and Director of Research for Foot Ankle Injury at University of Pittsburgh Medical Center and Assistant Professor at Creighton University Medical Center.
 Dr. Yan completed his residency training at Johns Hopkins and fellowship training at Duke University and the University of Minnesota.
 He holds several committee positions including Foot Ankle Evaluation Committee Member of the American Academy of Orthopaedic Surgeons (AAOS), Committee Member of the AOFAS Membership Committee, FAI reviewer, and FAS editorial member.
 Dr. Yan has made significant contributions to medical literature as co-editor of the Surgical Atlas Arthroscopic Techniques and Anatomy of Foot and Ankle published by Springer Publishing and co-editor of the second edition of Ilizarov Technique for Complex Foot and Ankle Deformities.